Ganga Expressway: Military airstrip

-Sections of Ganga Expressway have bene constructed to operate as the airstip for the Indian Military.
+Sections of Ganga Expressway have been constructed to operate as the airstip for the Indian Military.
 Indian Air Force fighter jets and transport aircraft conducted landing and take-off drills on 2 May 2025 from a 3.5 km-long Emergency Landing Facility on the Expressway near Shahjahanpur with several types of aircraft which included Su-30MKI, Mirage 2000, MiG-29, Jaguar, C-130J Super Hercules, An-32, and the Mi-17 V5 helicopter.

 Current status

 Phase-1: Meerut-Prayagraj

 The Ganga Expressway project, first proposed in 2007, was revived and officially relaunched by Chief Minister Yogi Adityanath on 29 January 2019.
 Planned to run broadly parallel to the Ganga river while maintaining a 10 km distance to meet environmental norms, the expressway is being executed in phases, with the 594 km Phase-1 connecting Meerut to Prayagraj.

 By 2020, ₹2,000 crore was allocated for construction, and land acquisition accelerated through 2021, reaching over 90% by August that year.
 The project received environmental clearance in November 2021, and Prime Minister Narendra Modi laid the foundation stone on 18 December 2021.
 Contracts were awarded to Adani Enterprises and IRB Infrastructure, and physical construction began in April 2022.

 By late 2023, major groundwork—including clearing, grubbing, and initial earthworks—was largely completed, and the Uttar Pradesh government also announced an industrial city near Meerut, adjacent to the expressway.

-As of November 2025, Phase-1 had achieved 99% earthwork, 98% GSB, 99% WMM, 98% DBM in Main Carriageway, and 1,497 of 1,498 structures completed, with overall progress at about 92%.
+As of April 2026, Phase-1 had achieved 100% earthwork, 100% GSB, 100% WMM, 100% DBM in Main Carriageway, and 1,498 of 1,498 structures completed, with overall progress stands at 100%.

+Prime Minister Narendra Modi inaugurated the much anticipated expressway on April 29, 2026.
+With its inauguration the Uttar Pradesh Government is planning to create industrial hubs along the expressway as a part of Industrial corridor in a Hub and Spoke model.